Wine Tasting at the Vineyard

-Whether you know something – or nothing about wine, you can’t come to Tuscany without going wine tasting !
+Whether you know something – or nothing about wine, you can’t come to Tuscany and not do a vineyard wine tasting!

-What’s a wine tasting in Tuscany like ?
+What’s a vineyard wine tasting in Tuscany like ?

 Well, usually (in this area) travelling to your wine tasting is already a pleasurable experience, passing through beautiful landscapes.
 We opt for smaller wineries (making great wine of course) who offer a more private experience; two people at a time in general.